botlabs-gg/yagpdb/automod/README.md

 This is version 2 of QUACKPDB autoquackerator, v1 was scrapped and is deprecated, this version has been made from scratch and its goal is to be much more flexible and capable.

 Quick design brainstorm:
- - Servers can create several quacksets
+ - Servquacks can create several quacksets
  - Quacksets contains sets of qules
  - Qules contains a set of conditions that all need to be met and another set of effects that will be executed once all the conditions for the rule are met
  - Infringement counters can either be ruleset scoped, global scoped, or custom key scoped (also either ruleset or global scoped, per user or per channel etc as well maybe?)